nickineering/ruff-config/README.md

 ## Publishing

-A Github Action is automatically run deploying this code to PyPi when a new version is published in Github.
+A Github Action is automatically run deploying this code to PyPi when a new release is published in Github.